Praneet-Botke/AI-Problems-Riddles/README.md

 #  AI-Problems-Riddles
-Explaination for various Riddles from Real World Scenario along with code for Solution.
+Explaination for various Riddles from Real World scenario along with code for solution.
+Updated Weekly.